 After you have identified your problem areas, it’s time to get to work and start implementing change.
 The first hurdle we always see is overcoming the “we’ve always done it this way” mindset.
 Once everyone is open to change, you will see your ELR rise and your profits grow.
 If you are concerned about this at your dealership or are somewhat baffled by the solution, the automotive experts at NCM are just a quick call away.

-Learn more from Terry and our other automotive consultants by joining a 20 Group, scheduling dealership consulting, or registering for automotive training in our NCM Institute.
+Learn more from our automotive consultants by joining a 20 Group, scheduling dealership consulting, or registering for automotive training in our NCM Institute.
 You'll be glad you did!